lkoepsel/AVR_C/docs/xArm.md

 * *vn: prompt* - indicates which vector your are modifying.
 All of the vector commands, *add, show, exec, reset*, will work on the *n* indicated vector.
 For example, at startup, the prompt is *v0:*, which indicates all changes will be applied to the base vector or vector 0.
 * *vect n* is the set vector command.
 This will set the vector to the *nth* vector and all changes will be made to it, until a new *vect n* command.
 * *vecs* is the display vector command.
 This will display all of the vectors, aligned by joint, on your terminal.
+* *perf* performs all of the vectors in order (0-9).
+At present it has a 1 second delay between vectors until it has been fully tested.

 There was a programming choice I needed to make, which was whether or not, to allow joint movement to be re-ordered.
 By this, I mean, within a vector, can *joint 3* move prior to *joint 1*or *joint 5* move prior to *joint 2*?
 For example, this becomes important when attempting to open the pincher (*joint 1*) after rotating to a new position (*joint 6*).